V1EngineeringInc/V1EngineeringInc-Docs/docs/tools/milling-basics.md

 ## Post Processors

 When making Gcode with your CAM program it outputs raw coordinates, speeds, and a few other commands.
-A post processor simply formats in a way that your firmware will recognize.
+A post processor (PP) simply formats in a way that your firmware will recognize.

 All machines require a post processor, specific to the control board firmware.

 ### The ones we have working

-Please share your links to other PP’s.
+Please share your links to other post processors.
 I know there are more.

 #### Estlcam
 :   Built in, Christian was happy to work with us to get this correct.
 [Here are the recommended